unlikelyUsual/portfolio/src/pages/posts/advance_nodejs_tips.md

 tags: ["nodejs", "javascript", "expressjs", "http", "node", "event", "nextjs"]
 ---

-# How to Become a Pro in Node.js | 2025 Roadmap for Serious Devs
+# How to Become a Pro in Node.js

 Node.js continues to be a powerhouse in backend development thanks to its performance, scalability, and vibrant ecosystem.
 If you're serious about mastering Node.js in 2025, here’s a detailed roadmap to turn you into a professional Node.js developer.